-Proper treatment implemented in the right time is a key to success in treating your back and neck disorders.
+Proper treatment implemented at the right time is a key to success in treating your back and neck disorders.
 Depending on the area, severity, and cause of your problems, our experienced therapists will create tailored to your unique needs’ comprehensive rehabilitation program for a most efficient recovery.

 - Manual therapy for soft tissue mobilization

-- Graston Technique to reduce soft tissue restrictions and increase functionality of the affected part of the body
+- Graston Technique to reduce soft tissue restrictions and increase the functionality of the affected part of the body

 - Therapeutic exercises to help strengthen muscles and improve flexibility and mobility